projectcontour/contour/site/docs/main/configuration.md

   namespace: projectcontour
 data:
   contour.yaml: |
+    # server:
+    #   determine which XDS Server implementation to utilize in Contour.
+    #   xds-server-type: contour
+    #
     # should contour expect to be running inside a k8s cluster
     # incluster: true
     #